bbauska/W3Cx-4of5-thru-May-2024/README.md

 <b>Explanations:</b>

-In the code above, *lines 4, 19 and 22* show the main calls you have to perform in order to add a new object to the store:
+In the code above, <i>lines 4, 19 and 22</i> show the main calls you have to perform in order to add a new object to the store:

 1. Create a transaction.